 For the Southwest Kale Salad:

-- 1 leaves head kale stems removed, chopped
+- 2 large heads kale, stems removed, chopped

 - 2 hard boiled eggs